Klik hier voor de Nederlandstalige versie

 The temperature and soil moisture data captured by the CurieuzeNeuzen sensors will be combined with satellite data, meteorological observations and soil analyses to assess crop performance and harvest.

 This will yield insight in the crop development and crop quality during the extreme weather conditions we experienced.
 Although the prime objective of CurieuzeNeuzen was to measure the impact of heat and drought on the cultivation of potatoes, also the impact of extreme precipitation is very relevant as projected to occur more often in the future.
-First results of this analysis will be shared in December 2021.
+First results of this analysis will be shared the beginning of 2022.
 Stay tuned!

 ‘CurieuzeNeuzen in de Tuin’ is an initiative of the University of Antwerp and De Standaard, in close collaboration with Rabobank, Orange, VITO, VMM, Department of Economics, Science and Innovation, Department of Environment, Bio-Planet, DPD and Aquafin.

 The agricultural experiment coordinated by several potato growers in collaboration with Agristo, Inagro, PCA, ILVO, Clarebout and Hooibeekhoeve.
 Measurements are collected and visualized in WatchITgrow, the plaform for digital crop monitoring.